Dr Nilakshi Phukan

 Raleigh, NC 27695

 Nilakshi Phukan has been teaching Hindi-Urdu languages and South Asian literatures at the department of Foreign languages and literatures in North Carolina State University since Fall 2011.
 She received her Ph.D.
 Degree in Hindi Literature from Dr. B.R.
 Ambedkar University, Agra, India in 2006.
 She received her Post Master’s Degree in Linguistics from Dr. B.R.
 Ambedkar University, Agra, India in 2002.
 She also received her Master’s Degree in Hindi Language and Literature from Dr. B R Ambedkar University in 2000.
-She obtained her B.A Degree with Hindi major and English and Education minors from Guwahati University, Assam India in1998.
 After coming to America, she started to teach Hindi-Urdu languages as a lecturer at North Carolina State University.
 She also worked as a lecturer in the University of North Carolina at Chapel Hill.
 She served as a Hindi-Urdu language instructor and coordinator at the University of Colorado at Boulder.
 Since Fall 2012, she has also made her courses available to students at multiple campuses within the UNC system through UNC Online.
 She has taught Urdu courses to military personnel at Fort Bragg as part of NC State’s Project GOLD (Global Opportunities for Leadership Development) initiative.

 Service to the University and Professional Societies

 Departmental Voting Faculty (DVF) at NC State University